johnshopkins/hubWidget/README.md

 Embeds articles from the Hub on your website.
 Drop a couple lines of code onto your website and the widget will automatically populate in the area in which it was dropped.

+__NOTE__: The API (the system the widget runs off) requires authentication.
+If you are already using the API and have an API key, you can follow the instructions below and plug your API key into the `"key"` attribute on the `"hubWidget"` div below.
+If you do not have an API key, please use the [Hub widget customization form](http://hub.jhu.edu/developers/widget) to get a widget pre-loaded with an API key.

 ## Basic usage